 Like gasoline and natural gas, hydrogen is a fuel that must be handled appropriately.
 When guidelines are observed, it can be used as safely as the other common fuels we use today.

-The Basics: DOE Hydrogen Safety Fact Sheet
+The Basics: DOE Safety, Codes and Standards Fact Sheet

 Visit our Increase Your H2IQ page for more basic information about hydrogen and fuel cell technologies.

 National Hydrogen and Fuel Cell Emergency Response Training Resource

 The National Hydrogen and Fuel Cell Emergency Response Training Resource, developed collaboratively by the California Fuel Cell Partnership and Pacific Northwest National Laboratory, provides a single repository of credible and reliable information related to hydrogen and fuel cells that is current and accurate and eliminates duplicative efforts among various training programs.
 This approach will enable government and private training organizations nationwide to develop their own training programs with consistent hydrogen and fuel cells content and standards.

 Introduction to Hydrogen for Code Officials

 The Introduction to Hydrogen for Code Officials online training course provides an overview of hydrogen and fuel cell technologies, how these technologies are used in real-world applications, and the codes and standards required for permitting them.
 A short quiz is offered at the end of each module.
 In addition, the course features a Library section with supplementary information including publications, related links, and a glossary of terms used in the course.